Skip to main content

 • music

-The music in the game features a variety of styles that complement its humor, but many players feel it lacks impact, with some wishing the ending music would play sooner.
+The music in the game is noted for its unique humor, but some players feel it lacks impact, with a desire for the ending track to play earlier to enhance the experience.
 Overall, the soundtrack is considered somewhat underwhelming.

 • “Each track brings its own unique humor and musical flair.”